Sgt. Emily Sweeney selected to 2022 U.S. Olympic Luge Team

 |1

 This work, Sgt.
-Emily Sweeney selected to 2022 U.S. Olympic Luge Team, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+Emily Sweeney selected to 2022 U.S. Olympic Luge Team, by SGT Michael Hunnisett, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT